pymc-devs/pymc-examples/myst_nbs/pymc3_howto/api_quickstart.myst.md

 model.free_RVs
 ```

 `x_interval__` represents `x` transformed to accept parameter values between -inf and +inf.
 In the case of an upper and a lower bound, a `LogOdd`s transform is applied.
 Sampling in this transformed space makes it easier for the sampler.
-PyMC3 also keeps track of the non-transformed, bounded parameters.
+PyMC also keeps track of the non-transformed, bounded parameters.
 These are common determinstics (see above):

 ```{code-cell} ipython3
 model.deterministics
 ```

-When displaying results, PyMC3 will usually hide transformed parameters.
+When displaying results, PyMC will usually hide transformed parameters.
 You can pass the `include_transformed=True` parameter to many functions to see the transformed parameters that are used for sampling.

 You can also turn transforms off: